You've heard the saying, "you get out of your organization what you put into it."

 Membership and Ambassador

-Responsible for recruiting new Members for the Chamber, maintaining the Chamber’s existing Members and appointing ambassadors for the Chamber to communicate with and the Members of the Chamber.
+Responsible for recruiting new Members for the Chamber, maintaining the Chamber’s existing Members and appointing ambassadors for the Chamber to communicate with members of the Chamber.

 Technology and Website

 Responsible for evaluating and maintaining the Chamber’s technology and website.